teldabank/react-challenge/README.md

 - Trade-offs made, if any.
 - Possible future improvements.

-## Transaction Feed
+## Haus
+Haus is an imaginary brand that connects young traveleres together through an app that offers the best deals for experiences & day activities for cities around the world.

-Implement an transaction feed React app with the following requirments:
+Implement Haus React app with the following requirments:

-- Use this [Mock API](https://glowing-adventure-49552f65.pages.github.io/data.json) to get the list of transactions data
+- Use this [Mock API](https://glowing-adventure-49552f65.pages.github.io/data.json) to get the list of activities data
-- Should be able to differenciate between different transaction types
+- Should be able to differenciate between different activity types
-- Should be able to filter transactions by `type` and `category`
+- Should be able to filter activities by `state` and `category`
 - Should be a paginated list (Frontend pagination is fine)
-- Should display a transaction details page when clicked on a transaction item
+- Should display a activity details page when clicked on a activity

-App must:
+Requirments:
 - use React + Typescript
 - use client-side routing
 - use a design system library

+Nice to have:
-- (Optional use React custom hooks
+- use custom hooks
-- (Optional) use a utility-first CSS framwork
+- use a utility-first CSS framwork